natf17/shopify-spring-boot-embedded-app/README.md

 The default `OAuth2LoginAuthenticationProvider`...
-1. Uses a custom `OAuth2AccessTokenResponseClient`: `ShopifyAuthorizationCodeTokenResponseClient` to get a `OAuth2AccessTokenResponse`
+1. Uses a custom `OAuth2AccessTokenResponseClient`: `ShopifyAuthorizationCodeTokenResponseClient` to get an `OAuth2AccessTokenResponse`
 2. Asks the custom implementation of `OAuth2UserService<OAuth2UserRequest, OAuth2User>` userService), `DefaultShopifyUserService`, to load the `OAuth2User`.
 3. Returns a `OAuth2LoginAuthenticationToken` using the `ClientRegistration`, `AuthorizationExchange`, `OAuth2User`, ...